 “One stop shop” is not a value proposition.
-It’s a cliché and a terrible way to describe your brand.
+It’s a cliché and a terrible way to describe your brand image.
 Do your brand a favor and eliminate the phrase from your vocabulary.

-Describing the company as a “one stop shop” was a brilliant tagline.
-The service offering was unique, and the phrase summed it up perfectly.
-And the alliteration of one stop shop made the phrase fun to say and easy to remember.
+Describing the company as a “one stop shop” was a brilliant tagline during that time that accurately contributed value to the brand image.
+The service offering was unique, and the phrase summed it up perfectly, and the alliteration of one stop shop made the phrase fun to say and easy to remember.
 It was so good that the tagline outlived the business.

 The catchiness of the phrase propelled one stop shop into pop culture.
 Generalists in every industry — printing, marketing, electronics, legal, distribution, you name it — have used it.
 The phrase has transitioned from a brilliant tagline into a cliché, and that’s why you should avoid using “one stop shop” with your brand.